"If having a soul means being able to feel love and loyalty and gratitude, then animals are better off than a lot of

 I had never milked a goat... and miss Bailee had never been milked.
 In those first few weeks I learned a lot more than just how to milk a goat!
 Bailee came with two doe kids so I milked in the morning and her kids got her all day, a milk share method I still use.
 We were soon getting more milk than the baby was drinking.

 What to do with all this extra milk?
 We started to drink it and cook with it - raw goat milk reigned in our home.
 We bought another doe and a buck.
 The next year we were drowning in milk.
 I learned to make soaps and lotion.
 At first this was just for us to use and give as gifts but I eventually started selling it.
 This was where it all took off- the goats were making money now!
 (Not that you ever make money off of goats, they just help pay their own feed bills.)

 As we fell in love with the goats so many aspects of our lives changed.
 We began to strive for a more sustainable life and to be more in tune with nature.
 We added rabbits and poultry for eggs, meat, and pelts.
 I began to grow and harvest herbs for salves, tinctures, and teas.
 I spent my evenings buried in books and my days in the barn or in the woods, and still do.
 They encouraged me to grow.

 And so, Black Lotus Homestead came to be.
-We put down our roots in a patch of woods in south-eastern Oklahoma.
+We put down our roots in a patch of woods in the Sans Bois mountains of south-eastern Oklahoma.
 We learn every day and we strive to live with the land and not simply on it.